TheAcharya/MarkerData-Website/docs/User Guide/pagemaker.md

 Marker types helps you categorise and locate your Markers for more efficient retrieval.

-Add type-specific filters by typing `type:`` in the search field or clicking the `Type Suggestions` button.
+Add type-specific filters by typing `type:` in the search field or clicking the `Type Suggestions` button.
 You can select from Marker types (Standard, To Do, Chapter, Caption).
-Combine multiple type filters by adding multiple `type:`` prefixes.
-For example, you can simultaneously filter for both "Chapter" and "Caption" markers.
+Combine multiple type filters by adding multiple `type:` prefixes.
+For example, you can simultaneously filter for both `Chapter` and `Caption` markers.

 Active type filters appears as a pill tag inside search field.
 Click the `×`` icon on any pill tag to remove that type filter and update your results.